umr-lops/cci-seastate-pum/access.md

   merged  products and l4 for monthly averaged gridded products)
 * `<mission>` : satellite mission (for L2P products only)
 * `<date>` : *<year as YYYY>/<day in the year as DDD>*

+## Data subsetting

+Remote data subsetting and reading is also possible:
+- with THREDDS/OPenDAP service: https://tds0.ifremer.fr/thredds/dodsC/ESACCI-SEASTATE-L4-SWH-MULTI_1M (L4 only)
+- with the ESA CCI Sea State API: https://cci-seastate.ifremer.fr/ (all products)